Equity Compensation 101: RSUs (Restricted Stock Units)

 - For high earners, the capital gains tax rate is anywhere from 18.8% to 23.8%.

 Some states have capital gains tax as well.
 California doesn’t distinguish between short-term and long-term capital gains.
-Instead, California treats income from selling securities as regular income, as if it were another paycheck.
+Instead, California treats income from selling securities at the regular income tax rate.

 Let’s say you’re a single filer in California with $175,000 taxable income.
 Your capital gains tax would be as follows: